yuki-kimoto/gitprep/README.md

 ## Upload Server by FTP

-You upload these directory into server document root by FTP.
+You should upload these directories into server document root by FTP.

 ## Setup

-Access the following URL by browser.
+Access the following URL by browser:

     http://(Your host name)/gitprep/setup/setup.php

-(If you don't access PHP file or don't have PHP, you can use CGI script please set this CGI script permission to 755)
+If you don't access PHP file or don't have PHP, you can use CGI script.
+Please set this CGI script permission to `755`.

-    http://(Your host name)/gitprep/setup/setup.cgi.
+    http://(Your host name)/gitprep/setup/setup.cgi

-Click Setup button once and wait about 5 minutes.
+Click the Setup button once and wait about 5 minutes.

 ## Go to application

-If you see result, click "Go to Application".
+If you see the result screen, click "Go to Application".

 ## Getting started